 Utilization of the CMGC method with an experienced contractor should result in safety issues being addressed both during design and construction and long term use of the completed facility.
-In addition, this facility will be constructed during some occupancy when staff, students and visitors are present.
-Using the CMGC model will allow a very detailed safety plan not only for the construction materials and workers, but the circulation of students, staff and visitors.
+In addition, this facility will be constructed during the school year when staff, students and visitors are present.
+Using the CMGC model for the ITC will allow a very detailed safety plan not only for the construction materials and workers, but the circulation of students, staff and visitors who must park and travel adjacent to the construction zones.